 - Azelaic Acid & Salicylic Acid.
 Can be used as a wash or a cream/gel and is safe to use for pregnant or breastfeeding women.

 - Retinoids & Retinoid-Like Drugs.
-Prevents the plugging of hair follicles.
-Should not be used with benzoyl peroxide and may cause sensitivity to the sun.
+Prevents the plugging of hair follicles, the origin of most blemishes.
+May cause some sensitivity to the sun; sun protection is recommended

 - Dapsone.
 Works well for women with inflammatory acne.